-Baltimore, MD – On the heels of Hurricane Sandy, the third largest wildfire in California history and devastating, record-breaking floods in Colorado, the Obama administration proposed a major new rule today to curb the carbon pollution spewing from power plants that fuels global warming.
+Albuquerque, NM – On the heels of another summer of scorching wildfires and drought in New Mexico, the third largest wildfire in California history and devastating, record-breaking floods in Colorado, the Obama administration proposed a major new rule today to curb the carbon pollution spewing from power plants that fuels global warming.
 Scientists warn that without major reductions in carbon pollution, extreme weather will become even more frequent and severe.

 Power plants are America’s largest single source of carbon pollution, and today’s rule would place the first ever national limits on carbon pollution from power plants.

 “If we want a safer climate and future for our kids, we can’t keep letting dirty power plants pollute,” said Dominick Lawton, Field Associate with Environment New Mexico.
 “President Obama has put his foot down in the fight against global warming and effectively said: ‘No new dirty power plants.’

 The proposed rule represents the first major benchmark in the implementation of President Obama’s climate plan unveiled in June.
 The President’s action enjoys broad support – Americans submitted more than 3.2 million comments in support of carbon limits on power plants in the last 18 months.
 Hundreds of elected officials, business leaders, and public health organizations have joined the call for limiting carbon pollution from the power sector.